The pebbled-leaf anthuriums

 These species include:

 Anthurium luxurians, A. splendidum, A. kunayalense, A. debile, A. rotolantei (All Sect.
-Cardiolonchium), A. corrugatum, A. lapoanum, A. bernalii, A. rugulosum (All Sect.
+Cardiolonchium), A. corrugatum, A. lapoanum, A. bernalii, A. aff. toisanense, A. rugulosum (All Sect.
 Polyneurium), A. cutucuense, A. arisaemoides (Both Sect.
-Dactylophyllium), A. clidemioides, (Sect.
+Dactylophyllium), A. clidemioides, A. flexile (Sect.
 Polyphyllium), A. radicans (Sect.
 Chamaerepium), A. unense (Sect.
-Urospadix), A. silvigaudens (Sect, Andiphyllum) and A. cf. nanum (Sect. unknown)
+Urospadix), A. silvigaudens (Sect, Andiphyllum).

 Anthurium luxurians x dressleri (J. Vannini), A. luxurians x papillaminum (ex-FL; J. Banta? remade in Australia), A. luxurians x crystallinum (A. Dearden), A. warocqueanum x rugulosum (K. Havlicek), A. radicans x luxurians (Selby BG, formerly in mass market TC mistakenly as A. radicans x dressleri Selby BG, another quite different-looking hybrid that was also made there four decades ago and remade by me in 2004), A. rotolantei x warocqueanum (E. Offolter).
 There are several promising novel hybrids from within this species group that I have made recently that are still at seed or seedling stage.